The following are confirmed presenters for the

 Back to Top

-Mark Glick is Specialist on Energy Policy & Innovation at the Hawaii Natural Energy Institute - University of Hawaii at Manoa.
-Glick previously served five years as Administrator of the Hawaii State Energy Office where he led Hawaii’s internationally regarded clean energy transformation efforts.
-During his tenure as Hawaii’s Energy Administrator, Hawaii’s exceeded its 2015 interim renewable portfolio and energy efficiency portfolio standards, adopted the nation’s first 100 percent renewable portfolio standard, and led the nation for five consecutive years in the per capita value of energy savings performance contracts.
 Glick served as senior advisor to the Texas Land Commissioner from 1987 to 1991, during which time he played a decisive role in passage of amendments to the Texas Clean Air Act and similar provisions in the federal Clean Air Act Amendments of 1990.
 For the next decade, Glick was a successful small business owner focused on reducing urban air pollution in the U.S. and abroad in collaboration with the U.S. Department of Energy, the Gas Research Institute, Petrobangla, Southern California Gas Company, Pacific Gas & Electric, Transco, Southern Union Gas Company and the New York City Department of Transportation among others.
 Returning to the public sector in 2003, Glick headed operations and economic development for the Office of Hawaiian Affairs from 2003 to 2010.
-Glick serves on the Board of Directors of the Washington Place Foundation and previously served as Vice Chair of NASEO, Executive Committee Chair of the Hawaii Chapter of the Sierra Club.
+Glick serves on the Board of Directors of the Washington Place Foundation and previously served three terms as Executive Committee Chair of the Hawaii Chapter of the Sierra Club and as Vice Chair of the Hawaii Green Infrastructure Authority.
 Glick has a Master of Science, Public Management & Policy from Carnegie-Mellon University and a Bachelor of Arts in Mathematics from Lamar University.

 Back to Top